 We now exist in our age circa 2018 with all of its challenges and dilemmas for the leader, especially the military leader.
 But as always, and despite the challenges, there are opportunities.
 For those of us who trace some part of our North American origin to the efforts of the French crown to establish its presence in North America in the 17th Century, there appears to be an example of leadership and its legacy to consider in this light of today’s leadership challenges.

-From a certain perspective an initiative of the then King of France, Louis the XIVth, in 1665 had far reaching leadership legacy impact throughout the North American experience dating from before, during, and after the deployment of a regiment by the French king to address a major crisis.
+From a certain perspective an initiative of the then King of France, Louis XIV, in 1665 had far reaching leadership legacy impact throughout the North American experience dating from before, during, and after the deployment of a regiment by the French king to address a major crisis.
 A threat had developed to sustaining the toehold of French settlement in North America that had been carved out in Quebec.
-The dire threat emerged in form of a major effort by the Iroquois Confederation that among other objectives sought to destroy this French toehold and its growing impact on the trade in pelts.
+The dire threat emerged in form of a major effort by the Iroquois Confederation that among other objectives intended to destroy this French enclave and its growing impact on the trade in fur pelts in what is now Canada.
 The legacy of the King’s leadership and that exhibited by this regiment persists to this day in form of officers and non-commissioned officers (NCOs) of the Canadian and U.S. Armies who descend from the soldiers, NCOs and officers of the regiment.

 The unsaid legacy from a leadership standpoint is that the soldiers and their descendants for generations would provide many of the officers and NCOs of New France’s Compagnies franches de la marine and militia and later the United States and the Confederate States of America, British colonial, and Canadian militia and standing military units forward to the current day.
 The “children” of this regiment would serve in ever growing numbers in the military establishments of these governments serving as NCOs, junior officers, field grade officers and many rising to general officer in the various establishments.